 Within their covers are stories of practices, characters and episodes that range from the interesting to the bizarre.
 It is a valuable insight into the way-of-life and the thoughts of Taranaki people over the last 170 years.

-Hard Case from the Glass Case is a series of exhibits that aim to bring these treasures out into the open and let you share something of the weird and wonderful from our past
+Hard Case from the Glass Case aims to bring these treasures out into the open and let you share something of the weird and wonderful from our past.

 The Early Years